dimgeo/BLT/README.md

 # BLT
- A J-script for analyzing diagnostic test results with an application to SARS-CoV-2-testing
+ A J-script for analyzing diagnostic test results with an application to SARS-CoV-2-testing See http://www.bayeslines.org